 View of the Remains of the Forum of Nerva (1 of 2)

 12019-11-11T16:57:36-08:00Avery Freemanb9edcb567e2471c9ec37caa50383522b90999cba228491from Volume 17 of Giovanni Battista Piranesi's Opereplain2019-11-11T16:57:36-08:00Internet ArchivedatapiranesiRescan_vol17_0163.jpgAvery Freemanb9edcb567e2471c9ec37caa50383522b90999cba

-Though the arches themselves are labeled, they are mostly obscured, having been superimposed by the two larger Renaissance porticoes (as seen above).
+Though the arches themselves are labeled, they are mostly obscured, since the two larger Renaissance porticoes were built over them (as seen above).
 The only clearly identifiable ancient structure, and the only structure rendered with light, is the Temple of Nerva on the far left of the composition.
 However, only its Corinthian capitals and broken architrave are visible.
-Perhaps both the visual and verbal caesura formed by the wall and cornice call attention to the 'legible' limits of antiquity through its incomplete and hidden "remains" (Wendort, 162).
+The visual and verbal caesura formed by the wall and cornice call attention to the limits of antiquity’s legibility.
 Yet Piranesi seems to suggest that through close observation, portrayed and documented with ink on paper, the fragments of ancient Rome can be partially preserved and seen, if not read.
 (ZL)

 To see this image in the Vedute di Roma, volume 17 of Piranesi’s Opere, click here.